 - Provide a summary of the project, not to exceed one page.
 To help the committee fully understand your project, please state goals, timeline of project and cost.

-- Submit your completed application and summary to email@example.com by TBD 2020.
+- Submit your completed application and summary to firstname.lastname@example.org by October 2, 2020.

 Questions can be directed to Melinda Condon at email@example.com or (717) 703-3002.

 *The Foundation Fellows Grant Committee reserves the right to award no grants and to adjust monies awarded based upon determination of need.
 Incomplete grant applications will be disqualified from consideration.